dvanmosselbeen/dvm-docs/OS/GNU-Linux/Raspberrypi/raspberrypi.md

 ## Migrations logs

+Here are a bunch of notes only for historical reasons.
+Probably useless information by now.

 ### Jessie to Buster migration

 As of writing this, August 2019, `Debian version 10` with the code name `Buster` is the current stable release.